You can integrate your Retention.com account directly with Salesforce.

 - last name (if included in your plan)

-Those fields are included by default in the JSON field as seen here:
+Those fields are included by default in the JSON field as seen here (if these fields are included in your plan):

 - “Email”: “%email%”,